+Bayesian inference is a convenient approach to jointly estimate all model parameters and latent factors, and all relevant uncertainties.
+It is especially useful when data are limited and parameter uncertainty is large.
+In this case Bayesian approach is superior to the maximum likelihood method that relies on a large sample limit Gaussian approximation for the parameter uncertainty.
+Under the Bayesian approach, the inference is based on the distribution of the parameters and latent factors given data (so-called posterior distribution).
+Typically, the posterior distribution is not available in closed-form but can be easily estimated numerically using Markov chain Monte Carlo (MCMC) method.
+In this paper, we demonstrate how the extended LGD model can be estimated using Bayesian inference and MCMC method.
+For illustration, we consider homogeneous portfolio with one latent factor.
+However, the approach can be easily extended to non-homogeneous portfolios and several latent factors.

 The organization of this paper is as follows.
-Section 2 first describes the credit risk model setup, particularly the extended default and recovery models considered by Frye (2000), Pykhtin (2003) and D\"{u}llmann and Trapp (2004).
-This is followed by a discussion on various EC estimates and the corresponding algorithms, either for an arbitrary portfolio and for the limiting case of a infinitely granular portfolio.
+Section 2 first describes the credit risk model setup, particularly the extended default and recovery models considered by Frye (2000a) , Pykhtin (2003) and D\"{u}llmann and Trapp (2004) .
+This is followed by a discussion on various EC estimates and the corresponding algorithms, both for the finite number of borrowers and for the limiting case of the infinitely granular portfolio.